oz123/wolkenbrot/README.md

 the Korean authors Baek Hee Na Kim Hyang Soo.
 The translation to English is cloud's bread.

-Wolken brot is inspired and packer[1] kujenga[2], removing fabric as a dependency.
+Wolken brot is inspired by packer[1] and kujenga[2], removing fabric as a dependency.
 It also aims to be more tested and documented.

 In case you wonder, yes it's similar to packer by Hashicorp.